Luana Gomes: Career

 In early 2024, Gomes traveled to Baku for a training camp.
 In an interview, she mentioned the difficulties of training in Angola due to the lack of equipment and knowledgeable coaches, and she said she planned to become a coach after retiring as an athlete.
 In April, she competed at the World Cup in Sofia, where she placed 42nd in the all-around.

 At the 2024 African Championships in Kigali, she came in second in the all-around.
 She won four more medals in the apparatus finals: gold in clubs, silver in hoop, and bronze in ball and ribbon.

-In 2025, she competed at World Cup in Sofia, where she took 38th place in all-around.
-In May, she became the first Angolan individual gymnast to win gold medal in all-around at the 2025 African Championships in Cairo.
-She also won bronze in team and silver in ball, clubs and ribbon finals.
+In 2025, she competed at the World Cup in Sofia, where she took 38th place in the all-around.
+In May, she became the first Angolan individual gymnast to win gold in the all-around at the 2025 African Championships in Cairo.
+She also won bronze in the team competition and silver in the ball, clubs and ribbon finals.
+She represented Angola at the 2025 World Championships in Rio de Janeiro, Brazil.

+In March 2026, it was revealed that her former coach Caterina Ivanova was suspended for two years due to abuse.
+At the Sofia World Cup that month, she took 46th place in the all-around.
+In early May, she took the bronze medal in the team competition at the 2026 African Championships in Tshwane, South Africa.
+She also won silver in ribbon and bronze in the hoop final.